 Worth a visit

-Cooden Beach is one of the most peaceful golf courses you will play, you dont hear anything for what seems miles apart from a few cows mooooooooooooing and the odd train going through which seems so pleasent(i'm not a train spotter) anyone who has played here will know what i mean.
+Cooden Beach Golf Club is one of the most peaceful golf courses you will play, you don't hear anything for what seems miles apart from a few cows mooing and the odd train going through which is quite pleasant, I'm no trainspotter but anyone who has played here will know what I mean.

-The course in good condition dispite the heavy amount of rain from the previous day, I suspect they use a lot of temp greens in the winter judging by the clear marking of each temp just before you play to the main green which would prove dissapointing if this is the case.
+The course in good condition despite the heavy amount of rain from the previous day, but I suspect they use a lot of temp greens in the winter judging by the clear marking of each temp, just before you play to the main green, which would prove dissapointing if this is the case.

-Greens I felt played slow, however were quite tricky which I seemed to adjust quite easy to for a change, fairways were quite open although still plenty of room for trouble if you do seriously shank a shot!!!!!!!!!!!!!!!
+Greens I felt played slow, however were quite tricky which I seemed to adjust quite easy to for a change, the fairways were quite open, although still plenty of room for trouble if you do seriously shank a shot!

-One thing I must say is when I played conditions were perfect but get the feeling can get very windy when the wind does get up.
+One thing I must say is when I played, conditions were perfect, but get the feeling it can get very windy when the wind does get up!

 Course in great condition